 Dade City is a somewhat small city located in the state of Florida.
 With a population of 7,275 people and 11 constituent neighborhoods, Dade City is the 243rd largest community in Florida.

-Being a small city, Dade City does not have a public transit system used by locals to get to and from work.
+Dade City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Dade City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.22% of adults 25 and older in Dade City have a college degree.
+In terms of college education, Dade City is nearly on par with the US average for all cities of 21.84%: 17.22% of adults 25 and older in Dade City have a bachelor's degree or advanced degree.

 The most common language spoken in Dade City is English.
 Other important languages spoken here include Spanish and Polish.